If you enjoy movement and dance and want to help make a difference to people's lives, this could be the career for you

 It may be possible to find work through your clinical placement when training.

-CPD is a central requirement for continued professional registration and can include attendance at conferences, workshops, seminars and short courses available through the ADMP UK and postgraduate training providers.
+Activities can include attendance at conferences, workshops, seminars and short courses available through the ADMP UK and postgraduate training providers.

-Courses can cover areas such as;
+Courses can cover areas such as:

-- dance awareness;
+- dance awareness

-- movement analysis;
+- movement analysis

-- specific client groups;
+- specific client groups

-- supervision and practice skills;
+- supervision and practice skills

-- theoretical approaches;
+- theoretical approaches

-- psychological development;
+- psychological development

 - practical and theoretical professional developments.